 Feedback from one of these clients: " I am so grateful I could get in to see a counsellor straight away; I didn't know where else to turn."

-50 hours of Professional Supervision were provided to local community workers.
+4% of our work delivered was Professional Supervision provided to local community workers.

 Report from Board Chair (abridged)